Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

-How does it compare to other banks and services?Discover holds over $63 billion in deposits, making it the 31st-largest FDIC-insured institution in the country.
+Discover holds over $63 billion in deposits, making it the 31st-largest FDIC-insured institution in the country.
 While that’s only a fraction of the amounts held by the Big Four Banks, it’s the biggest online-only bank in the country, which is quite impressive considering it’s only been in business since 2007.

 While it’s headquartered in Riverwoods, Illinois, it operates entirely online, meaning there are no physical branches.